vern3432/CSC3935_PF_Mwaura_Kelley_Varano/README.md

 # Real Time Protocol (RTP) Audio Streaming and Audio Library Management Application
 ## CSC3935_PF_Mwaura_Kelley_Varano
-Final Project for CSC3935: Moses Mwaura, Aidan Varano, Sean Kelley Note:Project is Preloaded With Local Paths for the music library, no need to upload
+Final Project for CSC3935: Moses Mwaura, Aidan Varano, Sean Kelley

+<u>Note:Project is Preloaded With Local Paths for the music library, no need to upload</u>
 # Project Overview

 This project involves the development of a music library management system implemented in Java.
 The system allows users to interact with a command-line interface (CLI) to manage songs and albums, view library contents, and start a server for media streaming.
 The application supports adding songs with associated album images, which are compressed and stored in a Base64 encoded format to optimize storage.